-Invasive micropapillary carcinoma of the breast is discovered as a palpable mass in over 90% of cases.
-And, for no apparent reason, micropapillary breast carcinoma tends to affect the left breast more frequently than the right breast, or about 65% of the time.
+Interestingly, and, for no apparent reason, micropapillary breast cancer tends to affect the left breast more often than the right, about 65% of the time.

 I just want to let you know that this website is a little bit old, from somewhere around the year 2000-ish.
 So we have created a brand new page on up-to-date information about Micropapillary Carcinoma.